Aidsan58/PDB-Molecule-Viewer/README.md

 # Description
-This OpenGL-based application renders molecular structures using a ball-and-stick model from a PDB file.
+This OpenGL-based application renders molecular structures using a space-filling model from a PDB file.
 Currenly PDB is the only supported file format planned.
+Follows CPK coloring scheme.

 # Technologies used:
 OpenGL as the rendering specification for rendering 3D graphics.